chadwhitman/Django-Base-Theme/README.md

 ### Using Gulp to automate your front-end workflow

-Included in this repo is an example gulpfile (copied from: <a href='http://www.revsys.com/blog/2014/oct/21/ultimate-front-end-development-setup/'>RevSys' Front-end Guide</a>).
-But, if you use Gulp, you will need to manually add it to your project's root directory.
+Included in this repo is an <a href="https://github.com/wharton/django-base-theme/blob/master/base_theme/static/gulpfile.js">example gulpfile</a> (based on: <a href='http://www.revsys.com/blog/2014/oct/21/ultimate-front-end-development-setup/'>RevSys' Front-end Guide</a>).
+If you use Gulp, you will need to manually add it to your root directory and customize it to your project's needs.
 For more info on how to use Gulp go here: <a href="http://gulpjs.com">http://gulpjs.com</a>.

 ### Contributors